Raphael-Boichot/A-database-for-CVD-modeling-of-carbides-and-nitrides/README.md

-**WARNING: CFD-Ace files won't be updated anymore as I now work with ANSYS Fluent**
+**WARNING: CFD-Ace files won't be updated anymore as I now work with ANSYS Fluent.
+Chemkin files can be used instead, at your own risks**

 ## Public repository of databases for modeling the Chemical Vapor Deposition of some ceramics with CFD-Ace